 The travel office makes every effort to process travel claims within 10 business days

 - The signed, approved Travel Claim is to be forwarded to the Travel Office for processing along with all required receipts.

 - The Travel Office will examine the Travel Claim for correctness and propriety in accordance with travel regulations.
 Improper items or excessive amounts will be removed or amended, as appropriate, by the Travel Office.
-Travel Claims improperly completed, lacking required receipts, will be returned to the department for corrective action.
+Travel Claims improperly completed or lacking required receipts will be returned to the department for corrective action.

 - The Travel Administrators within the Travel Office approve and process Travel Claims for payment.
 The claimant should receive a University check, ACH, or notice from the Treasurer’s Office within 7-10 days after submitting the Travel Claim to the Travel Office, unless corrective action is needed.

 - The travel office makes every effort to process travel claims within 10 business days

 In order to process group travel through the

 Travel Office, the event for which the group is

 participating in normally occurs away from their ‘official station’, which for most groups will be Fayetteville, AR.
 The one exception is the athletic sports teams, where athletic events held in Fayetteville may be grouped for ease of processing of expenses for these events.

 provide travel expenses for a group or number of students who, when accompanied by those who instruct the students in the fundamentals of a competitive sport and direct team strategy, must travel and be recognized as a cohesive unit representing not only their institution, but exemplifying the State of Arkansas in their behavior, attitudes, interests, presentation, and conduct.

 Group Travel may also include a number of

 guests along with a university employee traveling together for a particular event or circumstance.